Why Travel Now in Difficult Times

 Lately, I must admit that a dark cloud had come over my thought process.
 All the bad news and divisive rhetoric I was hearing put a heavy weight on my shoulders.
 I felt paralyzed when I sat down to write; why does sharing what I’m posting on Green With Renvy even matter amongst all this negativity?
-With everything going on in the world and more importantly in our country, why is it more important then ever to travel now?
+With everything going on in the world and more importantly in our country, why is it more important then ever to travel now in difficult times?

 It came to a head recently when my sister was preparing to leave with her family for Munich the same night we were glued to the TV watching yet another incident of gun violence unfold in the very city she was due to arrive in the next morning.
 Should they go?
 The city was in lockdown, what kind of a vacation could they possibly expect, and of course I was fearful for their safety.
 Talk of terrorism was again all over the news, rolling across my twitter feed as I checked for the latest updates to get news to them.
 To be honest, in that situation, at that exact hour when we had our last text before they left, I didn’t want them to go.
 And there it was, for a small moment in time, terror and fear had gotten under my skin and was working to change my behavior.